Consult with Our Firm About Paternity and South Carolina Paternity Law.

 The legal father of a child is determined by using South Carolina paternity law, which will govern the rights and responsibilities of a child’s father, and will be applied regardless of whether the mother and father are married.
 Paternity is a serious obligation, and using a family law attorney may be necessary if there is any doubt or dispute on the true paternity of a child.

 When a child’s parents are not married, voluntary paternity is established when the parents agree that the child is the father’s.
+South Carolina paternity laws allow for fathers to make voluntary acknowledgment of paternity.
 This is obviously the simplest method for establishing paternity, but sometimes either the mother or father dispute the claim of paternity.

 In the event of a dispute, a petition to establish paternity can be filed either with the Department of Social Services or through legal action in South Carolina Family Court.
 A DNA test is frequently required and used as the primary method to establish paternity.
 South Carolina paternity law allows either the mother or father to file the petition or court case to seek a determination of paternity.